 There are a number of tax credits and incentives available in Ireland, including research and development tax credits and capital allowances for capital expenditure incurred to acquire certain intellectual property.
-Recently, a number of new incentives have been introduced to address the business impact of COVID-19.
+In the last couple of years, some new incentives have been introduced to address the business impact of COVID-19.